This post takes a look at what play is and why play is important for child development.

 Play is Important for Social Development

-As children grow older and start mixing with other children, play can be an extremely important way for them to develop the social skills they will need later in life.
+As children grow older and start mixing with other children, play gives them the opportunity to develop the social skills they will need later in life.

-Another study stated that roleplaying helped boost social development as children have to read others and express themselves through both verbal and nonverbal forms of communication.
+It is also known that role playing and imaginative play is important as it helps boost social development.
+Through this type of play, children have to read others and express themselves through both verbal and nonverbal forms of communication.

-Dr Doris Bergen (2001), wrote that playing games with rules, although challenging to the child at first, may have an effect on the child’s ability to follow rules as they grow up.
+Dr Doris Bergen wrote that playing games with rules, although challenging to the child at first, may have a positive effect on the child’s ability to follow rules as they grow up.

 There is also research to show that coaching in certain types of social play can actually make children more likely to be able to form friendship bonds with their classmates.

-It’s even been found that children who have had little chance for play are more likely to show anti-social characteristics in later life (Brown, 1998).
+It’s even been found that children who have had little chance for play are more likely to show anti-social characteristics in later life.

 Play is Important for Emotional Development